bobbrez/brezio/content/blog/full-stack-product-02-app-setup/index.md

 ### Android Simulator
 You will need to install Android Studio and do some setup.
 [Android emulator setup for expo on mac](https://nabendu.blog/posts/android-emulator-setup-for-expo-on-mac-4n1j/) is a good walkthough of what to do.

-## CheckIn

-Now that your app is working, this is a good spot to checkin your code.
-Initialize the project with Git and checkin what you have here.

 ## Edit, Test, Cycle

 Now that you have the app setup and running, here comes some of the magic of React Native.
 You can quickly make changes in your app and see them reflected.
 In the app you should see a message `Open up App.tsx to start working on your app!`.
 Follow that instruction, make a text change to say `Hello World` within the `<Text></Text>` blocks.
 Once you save your file, you should see the apps automatically refresh.
 If it does not update, check that you are running expo service in a terminal of your development machine.